 01 of 05

-Iowa-based Bethany Sywassink, who runs a home remodel blog called Sawdust & Embryos, replaced her kitchen's nasty beige diagonal backsplash tile with gorgeous long glass tiles.
-Wait, that's no glass.
-That's paint!
-Right-o.
-Beth ran long strips of 1/4" painters tape in perfect horizontal lines, followed by short vertical strips to create the look of separate tiles.
-Then, as Beth says, she
+Iowa-based Bethany Sywassink, who runs a home remodeling blog called Sawdust & Embryos, replaced her kitchen's nasty beige diagonal backsplash tile with gorgeous long glass tiles.
+Or at least that's what it looks like.

 02 of 05